 With this in mind, it’s essential that architects and specifiers know how to specify fire-resistant glazing.

-Guidance for the levels of fire-resistance required when glass is positioned in different areas within a building are detailed part of Building Regulations Approved Document B (AD B).
+Guidance for the levels of fire-resistance required when glass is positioned in different areas within a building is detailed part of Building Regulations Approved Document B (AD B).

 There are three available classifications for fire-resistant glass: integrity (E), radiation control (EW) and insulation (EI).